Project highlights

 Project goal

-- Provide individualized and holistic CP and GBV case management services for 1,530 refugee children and adolescents under 18, who have experienced or are at risk of abuse, neglect, exploitation, or violence.
+Provide individualized CP and GBV case management services for 640 refugee children and adolescents under 18 at risk of abuse, neglect, exploitation, or violence.

-- Through Khushir Khorak and UNICEF Life Skills Curriculum, conduct culturally contextualized psychosocial support sessions reaching 2,160 children in camps.
+Conduct structured psychosocial support sessions using Khushir Khorak and UNICEF Life Skills Curriculum, reaching 2,160 children and adolescents.